 Article 66 of S.I.
 30 of 2019 places a duty on employers in High Radon Areas to test for radon.
 The requirements of Article 66 are summarised as follows:

 In addition, Under the Safety, Health and Welfare at Work Act 2005, every employer has a general duty to identify hazards in the workplace to minimise them.
-The Health and Safety Authority (HSA) has stated that all workplaces at ground floor or basement level in High Radon Areas must be tested for radon.
+In line with Article 66 of S.I.
+30 of 2019 all workplaces at ground floor or basement level in High Radon Areas must be tested for radon.